RickVdrongelen/Nedbase-key-value-store/README.md

 | COMMIT | Commit a transaction | None | `php ./bin/console COMMIT`
 | ROLLBACK | Rollback a transaction | None | `php ./bin/console ROLLBACK`

+## Running tests
+Running the tests that are located in `tests`
+Run the following using php:
+`php ./bin/phpunit`